storesafe/cordova-sqlite-storage/README.md

  - Keeps sqlite database in a known user data location that will be backed up by iCloud on iOS
  - Drop-in replacement for HTML5 SQL API, the only change is window.openDatabase() --> sqlitePlugin.openDatabase()
  - Both Android and iOS versions are designed with batch processing optimizations

+## Apps using Cordova-SQLitePlugin

+ - [Get It Done app](http://getitdoneapp.com/) by [marcucio.com](http://marcucio.com/) (iOS and Android)

+I would like to gather some more real-world examples, please send to chris.brody@gmail.com and I will post them.

 ## Known limitations